Render vs Fly.io for Solo Developers

 Render positions itself as the modern Heroku alternative, and it delivers on that promise.
 The platform handles web services, static sites, cron jobs, databases, and background workers through a clean web dashboard.
 Connect a Git repo, pick your runtime, and Render builds and deploys your application.

 What makes Render appealing for solo developers is the free tier.
-You can run static sites for free and get a free web service instance (though it spins down after inactivity).
-The free PostgreSQL database gives you 90 days of usage.
-It's enough to prototype and validate an idea before spending anything.
+You can run static sites for free and get a free web service instance, with 750 free instance hours per workspace each month, though it spins down after 15 minutes of inactivity and takes about a minute to wake back up.
+The free PostgreSQL database runs for 30 days after creation, with a 14 day grace period before deletion, on 1 GB of storage.
+It is enough to prototype and validate an idea before spending anything.

 I tested Render with a Node.js API and PostgreSQL database.
 The setup was straightforward through the dashboard.
 Select "New Web Service," connect the repo, and Render detects the runtime.
 The build logs are clear and the deployment process is transparent.
 No hidden magic, no confusing abstractions.